 3 FTSE 100 Growth-and-Income Shares

-LONDON -- Some investors prioritize capital growth through a rising share price, while some prioritize income growth from a rising dividend.
-But growth-and-income shares offer investors a bit of both.
+LONDON -- Some investors prioritize capital growth through a rising share price; some prioritize a high income from a big dividend yield.
+But some shares -- growth-and-income shares -- offer investors a bit of both.

-Aberdeen Asset Management , Legal & General Group , and Rexam are three companies from the U.K.'s elite FTSE 100 index that have grown both their earnings and dividends faster than inflation, and are forecast to continue doing so.
+Imperial Tobacco Group , J Sainsbury , and TUI Travel are three companies from the U.K.'s elite FTSE 100 index that have grown both their earnings and dividends faster than inflation are forecast to continue doing so.

 Growth and income